 Why we picked the Samsung CRG5:

 It’s amazing how far monitor technology has come in recent years, not just because of the new and exciting display features we can enjoy at the top end, but because some of our favorite ones are more affordable than ever.
-One of those is high refresh rates, which we think go beyond higher-resolutions and even HDR, in making for a smoother, faster gaming experience.
+Some of the best budget monitors offer high refresh rates, which we think go beyond higher-resolutions and even HDR, in making for a smoother, faster gaming experience.

 The fact that Samsung’s CRG5 offers a 144Hz refresh rate for not far north of $200 is a perfect example of how much more accessible what were once high-end gaming features, have become.

-Not only is it fast, but this 1080p screen has FreeSync 2 support, which means that it technically supports HDR.
+Not only is the FreeSync 2 support, which means that it technically supports HDR.
 With a typical brightness of 250 nits, you aren’t going to see much benefit from that, but the lack of screen tearing is a nice bonus.
-The 1,800R curvature makes this an immersive gaming panel, even if it isn’t the largest, and it also enjoys all of Samsung’s quality of life features, like anti-blue light and flicker-free technology.
+The 1,800R curvature makes this an immersive gaming panel, even if it isn’t the largest, and it also enjoys all of Samsung’s quality of life features, like anti-blue light and flicker-free technology.fast, but this 1080p screen has

 Why you should buy this: Dell’s Alienware 34-inch gaming display can go head to head with the best flat and curved screens and almost always comes out on top.

-Who’s it for: Gamers who want a more detailed alternative to the Samsung CHG90.
+Who’s it for: Gamers who want a monitor that pays serious attention to detail.